-Since January 1, 2012, we repurchased and redeemed the remaining \$576.2 million of our 2.875% exchangeable senior notes due 2037.
+Since January 1, 2012, we repurchased and redeemed the remaining \$576.2 million of our Operating Partnership's 2.875% exchangeable senior notes due 2037.
 In addition, we repaid an aggregate of \$209.0 million of secured debt.
 After completing these transactions, we have satisfied all of our 2012 debt maturities.
-In anticipation of funding our capital commitments for development and repayment of debt through 2013 we issued \$1.0 billion of senior unsecured notes due 2023 at an effective yield of 3.954%.
-On August 24, 2012, we redeemed the remaining \$225 million of 6.25% senior notes due 2013 and on September 4, 2012 we repaid our approximately \$23 million mortgage loan secured by our Sumner Square property located in Washington, DC, which was scheduled to mature on September 1, 2013.
+In anticipation of funding our capital commitments for development and repayment of debt through 2013 our Operating Partnership issued \$1.0 billion of secured out of 6.25% senior notes due 2013 and on September 4, 2012 we repaid our approximately \$23 million mortgage loan secured by our Summer Square property located in Washington, DC, which was scheduled to mature on September 1, 2013.
 After these repayments we have secured and unsecured debt maturities in 2013 aggregating approximately \$646 million, of which our share is approximately \$592 million, which will need to be redeemed, repaid or refinanced.
 The completion of our properties under construction through late 2015 has remaining costs to fund of \$720 million and is expected to be fully funded by cash and available draws from construction loans.
-We believe that our liquidity, including available cash as of November 2, 2012 of approximately \$1.0 billion, and the approximately \$740 million available under our Unsecured Line of Credit, provide sufficient capacity to meet our debt obligations and fund our remaining equity capital requirements on existing development projects and pursue attractive additional investment opportunities.
-Given the relatively low interest rates currently available to us in the debt markets, we may seek to enhance our liquidity in the future, which may result in us carrying additional cash and cash equivalents pending our use of the proceeds.
-In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, purchase unsecured senior notes and unsecured exchangeable senior notes for cash in
+We believe that our liquidity, including available cash as of November 2, 2012 of approximately \$1.0 billion, and the approximately \$740 million available under our Operating Partnership's Unsecured Line of Credit, provide sufficient capacity to meet our debt obligations and fund our remaining equity capital requirements on existing development projects and pursue attractive additional investment opportunities.
+Given the relatively low interest rates currently available to us in the debt markets, we may seek to enhance our liquidity in the future, which may result in us carrying additional cash and cash equivalents pending our Operating Partnership's use of the proceeds.
+In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, purchase unsecured senior notes and unsecured senior notes for cash in open market purchases or privately negotiated transactions, or both.
+We will evaluate any such potential transactions in light of then-existing market conditions, taking into account the trading prices of the notes, our current liquidity and prospects for future access to capital.